 International students who meet the admissions requirements for an academic program (such as standardized test scores and minimum grade-point average) but do not meet English language proficiency requirements may be eligible to receive provisional admission to Wayne State through ELI.
 Students will study full time in the ELI program until they meet the university's English proficiency requirements.
 Visit eli.wayne.edu for more information, or email ELI Director Bruce Morgan, at firstname.lastname@example.org.

-If you completed a bachelor's degree or higher from an institution in one of the following countries, you do not have to take the TOEFL:
+Non-U.S. applicants who complete a bachelor's degree or higher from an institution in one of the following countries are exempt from the TOEFL requirement.